 - Don’t Dismiss LinkedIn as Something Only for People Who Are Looking for a New Job.
 The best time to build your LinkedIn profile, connect with people, and participate on LinkedIn is now — before you need it.
 If you find yourself suddenly unemployed and decide that now is the time to start using LinkedIn, you’re going to be playing catch up.
 Instead, take time to “dig your well before you’re thirsty,” as author Harvey Mackay says.

-- Don’t Ignore It.
-Check in on LinkedIn regularly (at least every other day if you are in active job search mode or once a week for a passive job search).
-It would help if you planned on adding a new status update each time you log in.
+- Don’t not Ignore It.
+Check-in on LinkedIn regularly (at least every other day if you are in an active job search mode or once a week for a passive job search).
+It will help if you plan on adding a new status update each time you log in.

 - Don’t Be A Wallflower.
 LinkedIn is most effective when you actively engage with it.
 Seek out opportunities to connect with known thought leaders within your industry and join 3-5 related groups and then review and participate in conversations.

 - Don’t Be Selfish.
 You will get more out of LinkedIn if you focus on how you can help others, not how they can help you.
 The phrase “give to get” is very powerful on LinkedIn.
 You can earn the respect of your peers and people of influence if you “help enough other people get what they want,” in the words of Zig Ziglar.

 - Don’t Wait for Others To Find You.
 Use the LinkedIn search function to look for people you know and invite them to connect with you.
 You should aim to add 2-5 new connections each week if you are a passive job seeker, and 6-10 contacts a week if you are actively searching for a new job.